Inferring diffusivity from killed diffusion: Inference on the diffusion parameter from killed diffusion

-\paragraph{MCMC} Following a standard implementation from \cite{giordano2023bayesian}, we run the preconditioned Crank-Nicolson (pCN) scheme for $15~000$ steps, on the posterior density (\ref{postD}) arising from a Matérn Gaussian process prior of smoothness parameter $\alpha =2.5$ and length scale $\ell = 0.15$.
-At each step, the function $W$ is represented by the $6161$-dimensional vector of its values on the mesh nodes, and we again use a standard interpolation algorithm to define it on the whole domain when solving the PDE.
-We initialise the chain uniformly at 0.
-After running the chain, we thin it by retaining every $200^{th}$ sample after removal of the burn-in (initial $5~000$ iterations) - which we then use to compute the posterior mean $\bar W$ giving rise to $\bar D = 15+\frac{1}{4}e^{\bar W}$.
+Following a standard implementation from \cite{giordano2023bayesian}, we run the preconditioned Crank--Nicolson (pCN) scheme for $15{,}000$ steps, on the posterior density (\ref{postD}) arising from a Mat\'{e}rn Gaussian process prior of smoothness parameter $\alpha =2.5$ and length scale $\ell = 0.15$.
+At each step, the function $W$ is represented by the $9{,}985$-dimensional vector of its values on the mesh nodes, and we again use a standard interpolation algorithm to define it on the whole domain when solving the PDE.
+We initialize the chain uniformly at 0.
+After running the chain, we thin it by retaining every 200th sample after removal of the burn-in (initial $5{,}000$ iterations), which we then use to compute the posterior mean $\bar W$ giving rise to $\bar D = 15+\frac{1}{4}e^{\bar W}$.
+Figure \ref{fig:setting} displays the setting (true diffusivity $D_0$, potential $q$, and initial condition $\phi$ along with a prior draw) for our experiments.
+Figure \ref{fig:intensities} shows the resulting posterior mean $\bar D$, with the PDE solutions associated to $\bar D$ and $D_0$, respectively.
+Figure \ref{fig:counts} compares the observed bin intensities with the reconstruction obtained from the Bayesian estimator.